peyman-alv/peyman-alv/README.md

-- 👋 Hi, I’m Peyman Alavi.
+- 👋 Hi, I am Peyman Alavi.
-- 👀 I’m interested in Machine Learning and Deep Learning.
+- 👀 I’m interested in `Machine Learning` and `Deep Learning`.
 - 📫 How to reach me?
 Feel free to send an email to peymanalavy@gmail.com

 <!---